 The Polish Labour Code contains a provision that employees cannot renounce their right to remuneration or transfer this right to another person.

 There is a guaranteed minimum wage, which is currently PLN 1,600 gross for full-time employees.

 Labour law disputes are reviewed by the labour court.
 The Labour Code states, however, that an employer and an employee should strive to resolve a dispute amicably.

 The Civil Proceedings Code contains special procedures in respect of labour law and social insurance, which aim to make it easier for employees to pursue claims.

-Organisation of strikes is regulated by the Settlement of Collective Disputes Act, which does not give employers lockout rights.
-Disobeying the law can lead to financial penalties or a custodial sentence.
+Organising strikes in Poland is regulated by the Settlement of Collective Disputes Act. which does not give employers lockout rights.
+Failure to comply with the law provisions can result in financial penalties or a custodial sentence.